-Table 3 - 1 shows the average system costs and carbon dioxide emissions for the seven scenarios and sensitivity studies conducted to specifically evaluate carbon dioxide emissions reductions policies (and economic risks) for the development of the Seventh Power Plan.
-This table shows the average net present value system cost for the least cost resource strategy for each scenario, both with and without carbon dioxide revenues.
-It also shows the average carbon dioxide emissions projected for the generation that serves the region in 2035.
-For comparison purposes, the carbon dioxide emissions from the generation serving the Northwest loads averaged approximately 55 million metric tons from 2000 through 2012.
+Table 3 - 1 shows the average net present value system cost for the least cost resource strategy and average carbon dioxide emissions across all 800 futures for the year 2035 for the seven scenarios and sensitivity studies conducted to specifically evaluate carbon dioxide emissions reductions policies (and economic risks) for the development of the Seventh Power Plan.23 Scenarios are listed based on their average level of carbon dioxide emissions in 2035, which the highest emission scenario at the top of the table.
+Table 3- 1 also shows this same information for the Existing Policy and Lower Conservation scenarios which were not designed to reduce carbon emissions.
+As a point of comparison, the carbon dioxide emissions from the generation serving the Northwest loads averaged approximately 54 million metric tons per year from 2001 through 2014.